“The Teeth are a Gateway to your Well-Being.”

 Good candidates typically have:

-Realistic expectations.
-Veneers can dramatically improve your smile, but they work within the framework of your existing facial features and bite relationship.
+- Realistic expectations.
+Veneers can dramatically improve your smile, but they work within the framework of your existing facial features.
 We’re enhancing what you have, not creating a completely different face.

 Poor candidates often include:

-People with severe grinding habits that haven’t been managed.
+- People with severe grinding habits that haven’t been managed.
 Uncontrolled grinding can fracture veneers quickly.
-We need to address the grinding first, usually with preventive oral devices and sometimes with additional therapy to reduce jaw tension.
+We need to address the grinding first, usually with preventive oral devices.

-Anyone expecting veneers to fix bite problems that require orthodontics or jaw surgery.
-Veneers can camouflage minor alignment issues, but they can’t correct significant skeletal or orthodontic problems.
-Trying to do so creates functional problems and usually leads to failure.
+- Anyone expecting veneers to fix significant alignment problems.
+Veneers can camouflage minor alignment issues, but they can’t correct significant orthodontic problems.
+Trying to do so usually leads to unsatisfactory results.

 If you’re not sure whether veneers are right for you, that’s exactly why consultations exist.
-We can evaluate your specific situation and recommend the approach that best serves your long-term health and goals.
+We can evaluate your specific situation and recommend the approach that best serves your goals.

 Why Location and Provider Matter

 At Central Park Dental & Orthodontics, we limit the number of cosmetic cases we take on at any given time.
 This allows us to give each patient the attention their smile deserves.
-We’re not running a cosmetic mill.
 We’re providing comprehensive care that happens to include cosmetic dentistry when appropriate.

 Our location at 1101 Alexis Ct #101 in Mansfield serves families from across the region—not because we’re the closest option for everyone, but because people value the approach we bring.
-They appreciate that we use laser dentistry for soft tissue procedures when appropriate, that we have 3D imaging to plan with precision, and that we’re thinking about their airway and overall health, not just their appearance.
+They appreciate that we use laser dentistry for soft tissue procedures when appropriate, and that we’re thinking about their overall health and facial aesthetics.

 If you’re researching providers, pay attention to how they communicate.
 Do they listen to your concerns or push a predetermined agenda?
 Do they explain the why behind their recommendations?
 Do they seem rushed or present?
 These signals tell you a lot about the care you’ll receive.